ch4r1esJ/ch4r1esJ/README.md

 ---

 <p align="center">
-  💬 Got an iOS project or opportunity? <a href="https://www.linkedin.com/in/charles-janjgava">Let's connect on LinkedIn</a>
+  💬 Got an iOS or mobile project or opportunity? <a href="https://www.linkedin.com/in/charles-janjgava">Let's connect on LinkedIn</a>
 </p>

 <!--